JobsonMarinho/minecraft-prometheus-exporter/README.md

 - Java 17 is required for the latest version of the plugin.
 - There is a known [issue](https://github.com/sladkoff/minecraft-prometheus-exporter/issues/197) with Azul JVM.
-- There is currently rudimentary support for Folia servers.
-Only selected metrics are supported.
 - The plugin has been tested recently on
   - Minecraft 1.20.1
   - Minecraft 1.20.4